 \subsubsection{Queries}

-Global queries in transformer-based models face challenges for representing dense objects within large-scale datasets due to their static nature.
-Effectively accommodation to extensive variations in object size and shape necessitates a proportional increase in query count.
-Conversely, dynamic queries, generated on-the-fly for each object in a mini-batch, demonstrate superior adaptability to dataset complexity.
-Theoretically, assigning a larger number of global queries could achieve comparable performance to dynamic queries.
-However, our experiments demonstrate that increasing the number of global queries without a corresponding growth in feature channels does not yield improvements.
-Consequently, employing global queries for dense object processing in transformer-based models is significantly less cost-effective than utilizing dynamic queries.
-Table.\ref{ablation_queries_table} delineates the comparative analysis of varying query counts for both dynamic and global queries, with the number of feature channels fixed at $256$.
-We observe that increasing the number of dynamic queries leads to performance gains, while increasing the number of global queries results in performance degradation.
-Figure.\ref{fig:ablation_queries} further illustrates the inherent challenge of achieving a favorable trade-off between complexity and performance with global queries.
-Even with $500$ queries, the model with global queries fails to consistently detect structures across all classes, a limitation not attributable to class imbalance, in contrast to the dynamic query strategy.
-In conclusion, using dynamic query is a more efficient approach for datasets with dense objects, highlighting their superiority over global queries.
+{Static} queries in transformer-based models face challenges in representing dense objects within large-scale datasets due to their static nature.
+Adequate accommodation to extensive variations in object size and shape necessitates a proportional increase in query count.
+Alternatively, dynamic queries, generated on-the-fly for each object in a mini-batch, demonstrate superior adaptability to dataset complexity.
+Theoretically, assigning more {static} queries could achieve comparable performance to dynamic queries.
+However, our experiments indicate that increasing the number of {static} queries without a corresponding increase in feature channels does not yield improvements.
+Consequently, employing {static} queries for dense object processing in transformer-based models is significantly less cost-effective than dynamic queries.
+Table \ref{ablation_queries_table} delineates our comparative analysis of varying query counts for both dynamic and {static} queries, with the number of feature channels fixed at $256$.
+We observe that increasing the number of dynamic queries leads to a gain in performance while increasing the number of {static} queries results in performance degradation.
+Figure \ref{fig:ablation_queries} further illustrates the inherent challenge of achieving a favorable trade-off between complexity and performance with {static} queries.
+Even with $500$ queries, the model with {static} queries fails to detect structures across all classes consistently.
+This limitation is not attributable to class imbalance compared to the dynamic query strategy.
+In conclusion, the dynamic query is a more efficient approach for datasets with dense objects, highlighting their superiority over {static} queries.